Hexa-MoE: Efficient and Heterogeneous-aware Training for Mixture-of-Experts: Introduction

-\texttt{HEXA-MoE} also considers different workload scales for MoE computing and is adapted to both data- and model-centric configurations.
-Specifically, the difference lies in the content of communication.
-For model-centric, local data batches are synchronized among devices, and model parameters are kept still, while for data-centric, local parameters are gathered to each device, while local data batches are kept still~\cite{liu2023janus}.
-When the scale of data is larger than the model parameters, the data-centric setting would perform better.
-However, previous work preserves all the gathered MoE parameters on each device for backward propagation, leading to huge memory consumption.
-To achieve better memory efficiency while maintaining high computing speed, we propose to introduce a pipeline-shared cache on each device, which is updated dynamically during both forward and backward propagation, and the all-gather communication can be overlapped with non-MoE operations such as attention.
-Essentially, a data-centric setting can be viewed as data parallelism, which is easy to adapt to heterogeneous devices.
-A model-centric setting is employed when the size of model parameters is larger than the data workload.
-In this case, all gathered communication is applied to the data batches, and tensor parallelism is applied to each MoE layer.
-Each device processes all the data batches using the parameter chunk it preserves.
-This can also be employed in heterogeneous devices via adaptively allocating expert parameters, as illustrated in Figure~\ref{Fig:EPvsTP}.
+\texttt{HEXA-MoE} also considers different workload scales for MoE training, and is adapted to both data- and model-centric configurations.
+Their difference lies in the content of communication.
+For model-centric, local mini-batches are synchronized among devices and model parameters are kept still, while for data-centric, local parameters are gathered for each device, while local mini-batches are kept still~\cite{liu2023janus}.
+Data-centric setting outperforms model-centric with scaled workloads.
+However, previous library preserves all the gathered parameter shards on each device for backward pass, leading to huge memory consumption.
+To tackle this teaser, we design a novel memory-efficient communication-communication overlapping scheme utilizing a pipeline-shared cache on each device, which is updated dynamically for both forward and backward pass.
+Both settings are completely static in runtime, and the workload of each device can be easily determined from batch size or tensor parallelism configuration~(sub-dimension of FFN intermediate size), making it easy to be adapted to heterogeneous devices via specialized expert allocation.